mdozmorov/grdocs/website/server/serverParallel.md

 * you have multiple Linux computers within the same network and selected one to be host computer;
 * GenomeRunner has been installed in [developer mode](../installation/installation.md);
 * The [database](../dbcreator/dbcreator_ucsc.md) and the [background](../dbcreator/dbcreatorBackground.md) have been created and mirrored among the computers.
+* The `results` folder is available to the host and the remote machines

 Check host computer' IP address by running `ifconfig` command.
 ```